 Inouye relayed the story last year on NPR's Tell Me More: "All of a sudden, the disc jockey stopped the music and started screaming: 'The Japanese are bombing Pearl Harbor,' " Inouye said.
 He wanted to enlist — but couldn't at first because Japanese-Americans were classified as "enemy aliens."

-"The thought that I was an enemy alien not just insulted and angered me, but like many of my colleagues, young kids, we decided we'd do something about this.
-We began to petition.
+"The thought that I was an enemy agent not just insulted and angered me, but, like many of my colleagues, young kids, we decided we'd do something about this," Inouye said.
+"We began to petition."

 They petitioned the president to let them fight for their country.
 In 1943, he joined a Japanese-American unit sent to Europe and saw heavy combat.
 In Italy, he personally stormed three German machine gun nests, taking them out but losing his right arm in the process.
 Half a century later, Inouye and 22 other Asian-American World War II vets received the Medal of Honor for bravery in the battlefield.

-"We had an extra burden because it was not only serving our nation in uniform, but also proving and demonstrating a loyalty, which I'm glad to say my country has said we did.
+"We had an extra burden because it was not only serving our nation in uniform but also proving and demonstrating a loyalty, which I'm glad to say my country has said we did," Inouye said.

 Reid recalled Inouye's insistence on serving in World War II: "When asked why he fought the way he did after having been declared an enemy alien, he said he did it for the children.
 That's Sen. Inouye.
 His commitment to the nation will never be surpassed.
 His service in the Senate will be with the greats of this body."